dermatthes/FHtml/README.md

 ## Features

-* Will generate proper escaped XHTML-compliant HTML5 code
+* Generates proper escaped XHTML-compliant HTML5 code
-* Quick writing
+* Quick writing without quoted quotes
 * Full IDE support (tested on Jetbrains PhpStorm)
 * Makes use of PHP7 return / parameter declaration
 * Autodetecing multiple APIs compatible to I18n Plugins
 * Unit-Tested and CI by TravisCI

-## Related Projects

-If you like FHtml you might be interested in some of my other projects:

-* **html5/template**: An angular-js / phptal implementation of inline-template components
-* **html5/htmlreader**: A fast and stupid HTML5 tokenizer not using libxml.
-(Stupid === Good; if you've ever tried to parse HTML without having libxml manipulating your elements)

 ## Install

-FHtml is available at packagist.com:
+FHtml is available as composer-package at **packagist.com**:

 ```
 composer require html5\fhtml
 ```

-or add it to section to your `composer.json`:
+or just add it to your `composer.json`:

 ```
     require: {